bottd/spont-be/README.md

 # Spont BE
 ### About
 This is the Node server for the Spont app written in React Native.
 You can view the app's repo [here](https://github.com/gmasterofnone/spont).
 The server is written in Node with Typescript and uses GraphQL to serve up data from the PostgreSQL server.
+Server is live on Heroku at http://spont-server.herokuapp.com/graphql

 ### Installation and Setup